zetaworx/LocalSuperNode/README.md

 # LocalSuperNode

 Status: Experimental

 License: GPL

 This repo contains the configuration to generate an Local Mesh Supernode for Freifunk.

+The use of this Supernode is experimental.
+Please ask your community before you use it in a production network.

 ## Howto build your Supernode
 You need live-build 5.0~a11-1.